Why Christmas Is So Important to God

 Is it coincidence that these customs are so closely associated with Christmas to this day?

 We need to understand that every one of the pagan customs that now pollutes mainstream Christianity began out of deliberate rebellion against the Creator God, the same Being who came to this Earth to educate us with the truth and save us out of our deception and our sin.
+Every year during the Christmas season, newspapers and magazines openly proclaim the pagan connections to many of these holiday customs.

 Yet those Christians who know these pagan origins are quick to respond, “But we do not worship any pagan sun-god today!
 We are simply honoring the birth of Jesus Christ.”